 LI801 Foundations of Library and Information Science (3 hours)

-LI802 Information-seeking Behavior and User-centered Services (3 hours)
+LI802 Information-Seeking Behavior and Reference Services (3 hours)

 LI804 Organization of Information (3 hours)

 LI805 Management in Information Organizations (3 hours)

 LI810 Research in Library and Information Science (3 hours)

 LI880 Capstone Course: Assessing the MLS Experience (1 hour)